Pigs in culture

 Pigs, widespread in societies around the world since Neolithic times, have been used for many purposes in art, literature, and other expressions of human culture.
 In classical times, the Romans considered pork the finest of meats, enjoying sausages, and depicting them in their art.
-Across Europe, pigs have been celebrated in carnivals since the Middle Ages, becoming specially important in Medieval Germany in cities such as Nuremberg, and in Early Modern Italy in cities such as Bologna.
+Across Europe, pigs have been celebrated in carnivals since the Middle Ages, becoming especially important in Medieval Germany in cities such as Nuremberg, and in early modern Italy in cities such as Bologna.

 In literature, both for children and adults, pig characters appear in allegories, comic stories, and serious novels.
 In art, pigs have been represented in a wide range of media and styles from the earliest times in many cultures.
 Pig names are used in idioms and animal epithets, often derogatory, since pigs have long been linked with dirtiness and greed, while places such as Swindon are named for their association with swine.
 The eating of pork is forbidden in Islam and Judaism, but pigs are sacred in some other religions.